10 pages, 180 x 250 mm, risograph, unbounded

 at the two dimensional poster, we can experience tension between the

 three dimensional letterforms and the flatness of the canvas, between

 colors, clarity and experiment, information and interpretation.

 — Missed Connections–Something has disappeared: Book, Graduate Studio II.

 This project was originally inspired by photographs of abandoned places.
-This places evoke abandoned stories.
-Similar abandoned stories appear every day in category "Missed connections".
+This places evoke me abandoned stories.
+Similar abandoned stories appear every day in the category "Missed connections" at craigslist.
 My intention was to create a chronologically ordered documentation that will show interaction with these people.
 These messages will never find the intended recipient and remain abandoned in the virtual space.
 Yet thanks to this virtual space they can be shared with others.

 — Babel Font